-It is your duty to consult with one another and to deliberate in an effort to answer the Special Issues based on these instructions if you can do so.
+It is your duty to consult with one another and to deliberate in an effort to answer the special issues based on these instructions if you can do so.
 Each of you must decide the case for yourself, but only after an impartial consideration of the evidence with your fellow jurors.
-During your deliberations, do not hesitate to re-examine your own opinions and change your mind if convinced that you were wrong, and if doing so would not do violence to your own conscience.
-But do not give up your honest beliefs as to the weight or effect of the evidence solely because of the opinion of your fellow jurors, or for the mere purpose of answering the Special Issues.
+During your deliberations, do not hesitate to re-examine your own opinions and change your mind if convinced that you were wrong.
+But do not give up your honest beliefs as to the weight or effect of the evidence solely because of the opinion of your fellow jurors, or for the mere purpose of answering the special issues.